Home » Recipes » Breads » Monkey Bread » Caramel Roll Pull-Aparts

 Instructions

-2. Prepare a 9 by 13 pan by lightly greasing with cooking spray.
+2. Prepare a 9 x 13 pan by lightly greasing with cooking spray.

 3. Mix all the ingredients for your sauce, melted margarine, brown sugar, vanilla pudding, milk, and ground cinnamon.

-4. Take one loaf of bread dough and tear into small chunks in the 9 by 13 pan.
+4. Take one loaf of bread dough and tear into small chunks.
+(Or use kitchen scissors to cut the dough apart.)
+Add them in a single layer to the 9 x 13 pan.

 5. Pour the caramel mixture over the first loaf of frozen bread dough.

-6. Next, tear the second loaf of bread dough into chunks and place on top of the caramel mixture.
+6. Next, tear or cut the second loaf of bread dough into chunks and place on top of the caramel mixture.

 7. Allow the bread dough to rise until it doubles in size.